 Asbestosis is a lung disease caused by long-term damage from asbestos fibers.
 If asbestos products are disturbed, they release fibers into the air.
-These fibers are microscopic, so you do not know you are breathing them in.
+These fibers are microscopic and can be easily inhaled or ingested.

 Patients with asbestosis frequently have problems breathing because of the damage to their lungs.
-These problems can be life-threatening in severe cases.
+In severe cases, these problems can be life-threatening.

 Both asbestosis and mesothelioma share the same risk factors, causes, and symptoms.
 However, asbestos fibers settle in different parts of the body in each case.
 Doctors still do not know how the fibers wind up in different body parts.

-Asbestos is a natural mineral extracted from below the Earth’s surface.
-The mineral is cheap, durable, and fire-resistant.
-These factors made it a popular choice for many industrial products.
-It was used to make paint, insulation, drywall, and other building materials.
+Asbestos is a natural mineral that's cheap, durable, and fire-resistant.
+These factors made it a popular choice for many industrial products throughout the 20th century.
+It was used to make thousands of products and building materials.

-In recent decades, however, asbestos fibers have been linked to various types of diseases and cancers.
-However, even after asbestos companies knew their products were incredibly dangerous to human health, they chose to hide the truth.
+However, it was discovered that many asbestos-related companies knew their products were incredibly dangerous to human health, but they chose to hide the truth.

 At the time, the asbestos industry was very profitable.
-Asbestos companies feared to expose the dangers of their products.
-Their decision put the lives of thousands of men and women in jeopardy.
+Asbestos-related companies feared exposing the dangers of their products.
+Their decision put the lives of thousands in jeopardy.

 Asbestos exposure may have taken place through:

-- High-risk trades, such as construction, mining, and carpentry
+- High-risk jobs, like construction, mining, and carpentry

-- Service in the military, especially in shipyards
+- Service in the military, especially on U.S. Navy ships

 - Secondhand or “take-home” exposure

-Now, those who were exposed to asbestos decades ago are developing fatal diseases, including cancer.
+Now, some of those who were exposed to asbestos decades ago are developing fatal diseases, including cancer.

-There are key differences between asbestosis and malignant mesothelioma.
+There are two key differences between asbestosis and malignant mesothelioma.
 The biggest is that asbestosis is not a form of cancer.
-It is a chronic disorder of the lung that causes progressive damage and scarring.
-On the other hand, mesothelioma is a rare cancer with no cure.
+Rather, it is a chronic disorder of the lung that causes progressive damage and scarring.

 Both lung conditions have long latency periods, with symptoms developing 20-50 years after breathing in or swallowing asbestos dust.